 - Many people observe fast on all nine days and others believe in couplets.
 That is the fast on any two days of the nine.

 - On all nine days, yagna is performed in households and temples alike.
 It is said that the fumes from the yagna spread positive energies in the household.
 Also, it purifies the house.

 - On the eighth or ninth day, Kanya Puja is performed.
 In this, nine young girls are worshipped and fed.
 These girls are believed to symbolize the nine goddesses.

 - People also sow barley in their fields and pots at home which signifies growth, prosperity, and abundance.

 Navratri fast is broken after performing Kanya Pujan.
 Kanya Puja symbolizes that the devotees have performed their bit of devotion by feeding the nine girls.

-Kanya Puja is celebrated on the eighth or ninth day as per the regional and religious beliefs.
+Kanya Puja is celebrated on the eighth or ninth day as per regional and religious beliefs.

 When To Break Navratri Fast?

 There are various opinions and traditions that surround the culmination of Navratri fasting.
-Each family usually sticks to their traditions that have been followed by their ancestors over the years.
+Each family usually sticks to the traditions that have been followed by their ancestors over the years.

 Regardless, Navratri fasts are broken only after performing the ‘Kanya Puja’.
 Kanya Pujan and yagnas are performed on the days of the culmination of the Navratri festival.